Cal-Rex/milestone-project-4-fly-movement-library/README.md

     - client has alternative hosting service already set up.
 Will use this instead.
 - connection refused (error: 111) when trying to reset password.
 - use of brackets in search terms will yield no result.
+- background of footer cant be made transparent

 ___